CosmicLaca/ComfyUI_Primere_Nodes/README.md

 - One button LCM and Turbo mode (see example workflow), the LCM mode download required SD and SDXL LCM models at first usage
 - Save image and .json and/or .txt file with workflow details, but these details saved to image as EXIF too
 - Read original A1111 styles.csv file, handle dynamic prompts and additional networks from the text content of prompts like in A1111, example dynamic styles.csv included
+- Not just .csv usefil as prompt source, organize your prompts to .toml file, and use the file content on dedicated prompt organizer node
 - Random noise generator for latent image, with special function to generate different but consistent images with locked seed with adjustable difference between min and max values
 - Additional and easy editable image styles included in the text encoder as list
 - Resolution selector by side ratios only, editable ratio source in external file, auto detect checkpoint version for right final size